 1. Paper Towels Are Your Friend (So Treat Them Gently)

 Use them to soak up everything from vomit to urine.
 Blot with them but don’t step on them or grind them into the carpet.
 The harder you press, the more you’ll push the liquids into the carpet and even to the subflooring.
-The best course is to buy a small carpet extractor and use that right after the paper towels.
+The best course is to hire a professional like S&G Carpet Cleaning.

 4. Use A Putty Knife